Organ Procurement Organizations

 UNOS provides tools, resources, and expertise to help OPOs improve the quality of service they provide, in order to achieve our joint goal of placing donated organs equitably and efficiently and saving more lives.

 OPOs are certified by Centers for Medicare & Medicaid Services (CMS) and must abide by CMS regulations.
 CMS is the federal agency that assesses their performance.

 UNOS doesn’t duplicate the authority CMS has.
-OPOs are required to collect and report key donor data to the OPTN and to the transplant centers receiving organ offers.
+OPOs are required to collect and report key donor data to the OPTN and to the transplant hospitals receiving organ offers.
 This is to ensure the quality and safety of donated organs.
 UNOS also requires OPOs to document that they have followed other key legal and regulatory requirements, and we actively work with them to identify improvement opportunities for the services they provide.

 Each state also has its own OPO requirements, and there are industry accreditation requirements.
-All OPOs must be members of the Association of Organ Procurement Organizations (AOPO).

 Driving continuous improvement